Omikhleia/markdown.sile/examples/introduction.md

 (And likewise for the Pandoc AST or Djot processing.)

 A "resilient style file" is also generated.
-It can be modified to change many styling decisions and adapt the ouput at convenience.
+It can be modified to change many styling decisions and adapt the output at convenience.

 ### Credits